 - 1 cup brown rice

-- 3-4 cups chicken or vegetable stock warm, or at room temperature
+- 3-4 cups chicken stock/broth or vegetable broth

 - 1 medium yellow onion diced